juxor/afaq/markdown/secJ5.md

 greater than this limit, but for most exchanges this would be unlikely to be relevant.

 It is important to remember that mutual money has no **intrinsic** value, since they cannot be redeemed (at the mutual bank) in gold or anything else.
 All they are promises of future labour.
-They are a mere medium for the facilitation of exchange used to facilitate the increase production of goods and services (as discussed in [section G.3.6](secG3.html#sech36), it is this increase which ensures that mutual credit is not inflationary).
+They are a mere medium for the facilitation of exchange used to facilitate the increased production of goods and services (as discussed in [section G.3.6](secG3.html#sech36), it is this increase which ensures that mutual credit is not inflationary).
 This also ensures enough work for all and, ultimately, the end of exploitation as working people can buy their own means of production and so end wage-labour by self-employment and co-operation.

 For more information on how mutual banking is seen to work see the collection of Proudhon's works collected in **Proudhon's Solution to the Social Problem**.
-William B. Greene's **Mutual Baking** and Benjamin Tucker's **Instead of a Book** should also be consulted.
+William B. Greene's **Mutual Banking** and Benjamin Tucker's **Instead of a Book** should also be consulted.

 ## J.5.10 Why do anarchists support co-operatives?

 Support for co-operatives is a common feature in anarchist writings.
 In fact, support for democratic workplaces is as old as use of the term anarchist to describe our ideas.
 So why do anarchists support co-operatives?
 It is because they are the only way to guarantee freedom in production and so _"the co- operative system . . . carries within it the germ of the future economic order."_ [Bakunin, **The Philosophy of Bakunin**, p.
 385]

 Anarchists support all kinds of co-operatives: housing, food, consumer, credit and workplace ones.
 All forms of co-operation are useful as they accustom their members to work together for their common benefit as well as ensuring extensive experience in managing their own affairs.
-As such, all forms of co-operatives are (to some degree) useful examples of self-management and anarchy in action.
+As such, all forms of co- operatives are (to some degree) useful examples of self-management and anarchy in action.
 Here we will concentrate on producer co-operatives as only these can **replace** the capitalist mode of production.
 They are examples of a new mode of production, one based upon associated, not wage, labour.
 As long as wage-labour exists within industry and agriculture then capitalism remains and no amount of other kinds of co-operatives will end it.
 If wage slavery exists, then so will exploitation and oppression and anarchy will remain but a hope.

 Co-operatives are the _"germ of the future"_ for two reasons.
 Firstly, co- operatives are based on one worker, one vote.
 In other words those who do the work manage the workplace within which they do it (i.e. they are based on workers' self-management).
 Thus co-operatives are an example of the